Tuesday, March 25, 2025

 The Glenfarclas Cross Country Chase is run over 3 miles 6 furlongs and 37 yards of the Cross Country course and is eligible for horses aged five years or older.
 There are thirty-two obstacles to navigate during the race.

-The race was originally run as a handicap before being changed to a conditions race from 2016 onwards.
-It is run on the second day of the Festival, usually as the fourth race on the card.
+The race was originally run as a handicap before being changed to a conditions race from 2016 onwards but was changed back to a handicap in 2025 It is run on the second day of the Festival.
 The prize money for the winner is likely to be around £39,000.

 Glenfarclas Cross Country Chase Betting Trends and Statistics